ProPriyam/ProPriyam.github.io/_projects/portfolio-1.md

 collection: projects
 ---

-# The Bookworm Project: A New type of Book Recommendations

-Introducing **The Bookworm Project**, a multi-modal book recommendation tool that personalizes your reading journey.
+It is a multi-modal book recommendation tool that personalizes your reading journey.
 Unlike traditional systems that rely solely on ratings or genres, this tool integrates various search modalities particularly semantic for unique recommendations.

 I used datasets like the **Book Crossing Dataset** and **CMU Book Summary**, along with the **Google Books API** for ISBN matching, the system effectively answers questions such as "What are some books where the MC dies?" or "What are some similar Agastha Christie books?"